johnharakas/25Puzzle/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20d_1%28t_4%2C%20t_5%29%20&plus;%20d_1%28t_4%2C%20g_4%29%20&plus;%20d_1%28t_5%2C%20g_5%29%20&plus;%20d_1%28t_0%2C%20t_4%29%20&plus;%20d_1%28t_0%2C%20t_5%29)

 Although I haven't fully determined the admissibility of these heuristics, they do work well.
 The cost is calculated by the distance between tiles 4 and 5, the distance they are from the goal state, and the distance they are from the blank tile.
 In other words, it costs more to move 4 away from 5, move away from (4,5),  and move (4,5) away from their goal states.

+After the first row is completed, the process is essentially repeated until the puzzle is completely solved.
+For nearly all random states, this has been much less than 1s and returns a solution sequence of typically 300 actions to reach a goal state.